VegaDeftwing/OpGuidesHugoSrc/content/Other/fediverse.md

 ## Decentralized networking

-While it's sure as hell taking it's sweet time to get there, there's some really neat projects that are trying to make the backbone of the internet decentralized.
-The idea here is that it's a bit weird that if you were to instant message your neighbor that it has to go over your cell carrier's or ISPs network instead of your presumably-close-enough wi-fi routers just ... talking.
-It's almost a little to obvious to the point that it sounds dumb it doesn't work this way already.
+While it's sure as hell taking its sweet time to get there, there's some really neat projects that are trying to make the backbone of the internet decentralized.
+The idea here is that it's a bit weird that if you were to instant message your neighbor that it has to go over your cell carrier's or ISPs network instead of your presumably-close-enough Wi-Fi routers just ... talking.
+It's almost a little too obvious to the point that it sounds dumb it doesn't work this way already.

 To various degrees and in different ways, project like [yggdrasil](https://yggdrasil-network.github.io), [ipfs](https://ipfs.io), [cjdns](https://github.com/cjdelisle/cjdns) + [hyperboria](https://hyperboria.net/), and [beaker](https://beakerbrowser.com) among many, many others are trying to make this future a reality.

 ## The not http-web

 When you go to a website and do (almost) anything, all of the content is severed over the **H**yper**t**ext **T**ransfer **P**rotocol (or HTTP**S**, the secure variant).
-HTTP is great, it's allowed us to make the bad as internet we have today. *But*, it can sometimes be a bit to freeing.
+HTTP is great, it's allowed us to make the bad as internet we have today. *But*, it can sometimes be a bit too freeing.
 That freedom is why we have a lot of websites which sucks for screen readers, are full of obnoxious ads, etc. So, there are alternatives.

 The big two are **Gopher** and **Gemini**, and at risk of pissing people off by treating them like they're the same thing, they're both very limited.
 You can display text, images, etc. but the way those websites actually arrange the content and show it to you is up to your browser.
 The websites themselves only provide the content, they leave it up to the browser to decide how to display it.
 If you want to try out a browser, see [Castor](https://sr.ht/~julienxx/Castor/) and noodle around. (or maybe [bombadillo](https://bombadillo.colorfield.space) if you're a TUI person)